Janek Rubeš: Honest Guide

 Since 2016, he has published his most popular series Honest Guide with his cameraman friend Honza Mikulka on YouTube.
 It is filmed in English.
 The channel provides tips for tourists, including tips on how to avoid tourist traps and scams in many cities, mainly Prague.
 They have also filmed in multiple cities in the Czech Republic (such as Český Krumlov, Pardubice, and Brno) and abroad (New York City, Kraków, Innsbruck, Kyiv, and Tampere).
 As of February 2023, the YouTube channel has more than 1 million subscribers and more than 117.8 million views.
 Many of the videos from the Honest Guide channel were deleted in March 2021 due to a copyright dispute.
 Janek Rubeš and Honza Mikulka were employed by TV Seznam until the end of 2020 and they shot the same videos from the Honest Guide for their employer.
 The videos for TV Seznam were in Czech, but the content was the same.
-On October 2, 2020, Rubeš and Mikulka created a new channel called Kluci z Prahy which is the same format as Honest Guide, but in Czech.
+On October 2, 2020, Rubeš and Mikulka created a new channel called Kluci z Prahy (English: Guys from Prague), which are all Honest Guide videos translated to Czech.

-According to Czech version of Forbes magazine, both YouTube channels earned them 22 million CZK (approx. US$1,051,411) from July 2024 to June 2025, made them 6th most paid YouTubers and streamers in the Czech Republic.
+According to the Czech version of Forbes magazine, both YouTube channels earned them 22 million CZK (approx. US$1,051,411) from July 2024 to June 2025, made them 6th most paid YouTubers and streamers in the Czech Republic.

+On 3 August 2025, Rubeš disclosed that he was facing legal action over a critical video about a restaurant near Prague Castle, titled How They Work Magic in a Prague Pub with Beer.
+The video shows beer being poured from plastic bottles despite signage and taps indicating a well-known beer brand.
+The restaurant owner had filed a lawsuit demanding the removal of the video, a public apology and financial compensation.
+In August, the dispute between Rubeš and restaurant owner Yvetta P. ended in a settlement.
+Rubeš published a explanatory post on YouTube and Facebook, Yvetta P. dropped her second lawsuit which she filled with the District Court for Prague 5.